aurora-is-near/doc.aurora.dev/content/index.md

 ### Maximum gas per transaction (a monthly updated section)
 The main issue we have on Aurora and we're constantly working on improving is the maximum gas per transaction limit.
 The nature of the issue comes from the fact that the block time on NEAR is 1 second (for comparison it's 14 seconds on Ethereum).
-Naturally the transaction must fit in a block.
+Usually, the transaction must fit in a block.
 There's no easy way to map NEAR Gas to Ethereum Gas, but the rough current maximum gas per tx corresponds to `1.63mil Eth gas`.
 If you see `"error": "wasm execution failed with error: FunctionCallError(HostError(GasLimitExceeded))"`, it means you've hit that limit.
 It's ofter possible to optimise the contract to overcome the issue (reducing transaction batch sizes, optimising big transactions).
-We're working hard on making the issue non-existant, but it's important to know it's present at the moment.
+We're working hard on making the issue non-existent, but it's important to know it's present at the moment.

 ### Running your own Aurora Node
 If you feel like you need to run an Aurora Node yourself, please use [this setup](https://github.com/aurora-is-near/partner-relayer-deploy)
-The hardware requirements for the node are same as for [NEAR RPC Node](https://docs.near.org/docs/develop/node/rpc/hardware-rpc#recommended-hardware-specifications) though we recommend to having 20-30% more storage.
+The hardware requirements for the node are the same as for [NEAR RPC Node](https://docs.near.org/docs/develop/node/rpc/hardware-rpc#recommended-hardware-specifications) though we recommend having 20-30% more storage.

 ### Adding assets to the bridge
 We have recently released this [UI interface](https://rainbowbridge.app/deploy) to deploy and view bridge tokens.
 The metadata status update is also available.
 And to add your assets to the bridge you need to create a PR in [bridge-assets](https://github.com/aurora-is-near/bridge-assets) (see readme).

-### Requestions Eth for the testnet
+### Aurora Testnet Faucet
-To request testnet Eth, go to [Aurora Testnet Faucet](https://testnet.aurora.dev/faucet)
+To request some ETH on Aurora Testnet, go to [Aurora Testnet Faucet](https://testnet.aurora.dev/faucet)

 <!-- Read more about [bridging assets from Ethereum to Aurora](learn/bridge/eth.md). -->